dhlavaty/winf.unobtrusiveAjax.js/README.md

 Changelog:
 ----------

+* 2012-06-06 ver 0.1.5
+   - FIX: unobtrusive Ajax always expects 'html' code to be returned from server, so we set `dataType: "html"`.
+Now MVC controller can return `null` and this library behaves correctly.
 * 2012-06-05 ver 0.1.4
    - FIX: error handler was commented out by mistake
    - CHANGE: some minor documentation changes